asbjornenge/politicus/README.md

 * Incentives to create Petitions
 * Incentives to vote on Petitions

+## Moderation

+Write a bit about how moderation works and the difference between a ModerationEntry and removing content / Users  / Syndicates.

 ## Open questions

 ### How do we deal with bots?